AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Search Trends Text**

-      The title above the search terms users enter.
+      The title above the search terms that a user enters.

     * **Result Pages Label**